mitchsmith/news_munger/README.md

 # news_munger
-A utility for creating a madlibs-style news digest from a variety of news feeds and scraped web pages
+A collection of utilities for creating a madlibs-style digest of news headlines and stories from a variety of feeds and scraped web pages.